This usage tutorial shows how to fit historical control-group borrowing models using the historicalborrowlong package.

 Borrowing metrics

-The hbl_metrics() function shows borrowing metrics like the mean shift ratio and variance shift ratio which require input from benchmark models.
-The mean shift ratio and variance shift ratio are defined in the methods vignette.
-Below, we compute these metrics on the hierarchical model.
+The hbl_metrics() function shows legacy/superseded borrowing metrics like the mean shift ratio and variance shift ratio which require input from benchmark models.
+The metrics in hbl_ess() are preferred over those in hbl_metrics(), but here is a demonstration of hbl_metrics() below:

 summary_pool <- hbl_summary(